neil-lindquist/neil-lindquist.github.io/cv.md

 * Advised by Dr. Mike Heroux
 * Thesis: [Reducing Memory Access Latencies using Data Compression in Sparse, Iterative Linear Solvers](https://github.com/neil-lindquist/Undergrad-Thesis/blob/master/thesis.pdf)

+# Research Experience

+Givens Associate - Argonne National Laboratory (May 2021 through August 2021)
+ * Porting interpolation routines to GPU accelerators using the [OCCA](https://libocca.org) runtime in [NekRS](https://github.com/Nek5000/nekRS), a spectral-element based fluid dynamics code.

 Graduate Research Assistant - University of Tennessee (July 2019 through the present)
  * Experimenting with use of a mix of double and single floating point precision in GMRES, a sparse, iterative linear solver.
  * Experimenting with using Random Butterfly Transforms to replace pivoting in LU factorization for SLATE, a distributed, GPU-accelerated, dense linear algebra library.
  * Contributed to a machine learning based workflow for classification of protein structural properties from XFEL diffraction patterns.